 - There is only one required fundraiser.
 Every spring we have a raffle and each family is required to buy or sell $100 of tickets.
-Prizes include store gift cards, hotel stays, event tickets, art, and much more.
+Prizes may include items such as store gift cards, hotel stays, event tickets, art, and much more.

 How does parking work at school?

-- There are only enough spaces for the teacher and assist parents at school.
+- There are only enough spaces for the teacher and assist parents to park on school property.
 We have a drop off lane and the teacher or one of the assist parents will get your child from the car and bring them to the car at the end of the day.

-- There is parking in the neighborhood across Packard Road (Ember Way) with a walkway to the intersection of Packard and Stone School.
+- Alternatively, you may park in the neighborhood and walk your child to and from the school entrance.
+There is parking in the neighborhood across Packard Road (Ember Way) with a walkway to the intersection of Packard and Stone School.
 See the Parking page for more information.

-- Please do not park at Stone High School across the street during school hours.
+- Please do not park at Pathways to Success across the street during school hours.
 Your vehicle may be towed.